TBA-SA Muay Thai Rules

 If a fighter is knocked down 3 times in any single round (provided the referee has given the 8 count), the fight will be stopped and pronounced a TKO.

-The "flash" knockdown is in effect in all bouts, both amateur and professional.
+The "flash" knockdown is essentially an 'off-balance' and is in effect in all amateur and professional bouts.
 If a fighter is knocked down, but gets back up immediately with no signs of damage, at the discretion of the ring referee, it may be declared a flash knock down and no 8 count will be administered.
 Again, this rule is at the discretion of the referee.
 Sometimes a fighter is Knocked OUT on impact (and eyes roll back in head) and then wake up upon their head bouncing off the canvas and get right back up.
 The referee may see this and still give the count to ensure the fighter is able to continue.

 LENGTH OF ROUNDS: